Recently at Learn Dirt I've been experimenting with seed–starting mix recipes and ratios.

 I've noticed that using too much compost in my seedling mix has a tendency to burn my seedlings, and cause various nutrient toxicities, which can kill the seedlings or severely stunt them.

-As much as I would like to use 100% homemade compost for all my seedlings (compost is free), I've had to come to the realization that the compost I'm making is far to nutrient-rich to plant most seedlings directly into.
+As much as I would like to use 100% homemade compost for all my seedlings (compost is free), I've had to come to terms with the fact that the compost I'm making is just too nutrient-rich to plant most seedlings directly into.

-This was a difficult truth to except, because it means I'll need to continue to buy coco peat to dilute my compost for seed starting.
+This was a difficult truth to accept, because it means I'll need to continue to buy coco peat to dilute my compost for seed starting.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.